wprazuch/face-mask-detection/README.md

 mode.
 The classifier checks, whether the person in the image wears a mask or not.
 This way, the system can spot people in the image with masks and without masks.

+## Data
+Part of the data used for classification was reused from [there](https://github.com/chandrikadeb7/Face-Mask-Detection) and [there](https://www.pyimagesearch.com/2020/05/04/covid-19-face-mask-detector-with-opencv-keras-tensorflow-and-deep-learning/).
+The test images were collected from the web and used for visualization purposes and debugging.

 ## Methods
 The solution was implemented mainly by using OpenCV and Tensorflow libraries.
 As stated previously, for face detection, a pretrained model based on ResNet architecture was used.
 For classification, a MobileNet V2 architecture